Banner

 Continuous Learning in Large-scale Problems: The Case of Multi-script Historical Handwritten Document Collections

-Lambert Schomaker, Bernoulli Institute, University of Groningen, Netherlands
+Lambert Schomaker, University of Groningen, Netherlands

 Evolving Art